 Takashi Umino and Hiroki Minei make an appeal to seize the key role of the fan

-With the transfer of longtime starting catcher Takuya Kai, catcher have been given a great opportunity.
-Among them, Takashi Umino wore the mask the most, with 105 games, and gained plenty of experience, including pitcher Moinelo to his first shutout game win.
-His batting average struggled, ranging from the single digits to the low 20s, but he hit 10 consecutive games in September, bringing his monthly hit average to .302.
-Next season, he hopes to earn the team's trust with his bat and solidify his position as starting catcher.
+With the departure of longtime starting catcher Takuya Kai, the team's catcher have been given a great opportunity.
+Among them, Takashi Umino has worn the mask in the most games, 105 in total, and has gained a lot of experience, including leading pitcher Moinelo to his first shutout game win shutout.
+At the plate, he has struggled with a batting average in the .100s to the low .200s, but in September he recorded a .302 batting average, including a 10-game hit.
+Next season, he will aim to earn the team's trust with his bat and solidify his position as the starting catcher.

 The next player to play as catcher after fielder’s choice with 56 games, was Hiroki Minei.
 He started in the minor leagues at the beginning of the season, but was promoted on April 10th.
 On the 11th, he came in as a substitute and performed well on both offense and defense, hitting a hit that created a chance to tie the game and preventing stolen base.
 On May 11th, he recorded 3 hit 7 RBI, including 2 home runs in consecutive at-bats.
 Furthermore, towards the end of the season, he made his presence felt with the bat, appearing in starting line-up as the "4th batter and DH" for the first time in his professional career.